 A neurologist faces several dilemmas as an expert witness in court.
 To start, under oath, their main job is to answer questions by attorneys on both sides as truthfully as they can.
 While under oath, they are not allowed to ask questions, though they can request clarification on any questions that aren’t clear.
 Next, they must remain neutral and objective, which can conflict with their drive to serve a patient’s interests.
 Lastly, what the court and clinics consider viable evidence can differ.
 There are strict rules of evidence that establish what evidence is admissible in court.
 Lastly, the law and medicine use different processes to make decisions when there is uncertainty.
 While medicine uses diagnoses based on statistics, the law uses a broader range and context to resolve uncertainties in a case.

-If you are interested in learning more about being an expert neurology witness, contact Reliable Clinical Experts today.
+If you are interested in learning more about neurology expert witness services or need this expert for your medical malpractice case, contact Reliable Clinical Experts today.